 At least one general faculty meeting is held each semester.
-Special faculty meetings may be called by the dean, SC, or by written request of at least 20% of the voting members of the faculty.
-The Speaker chairs general faculty meetings; when the Speaker is unable to attend a meeting another member of the SC should chair the meeting.
-Guests or observers may be asked to attend faculty meetings as appropriate; if so, they should be introduced at the start of the meeting and their reason for attending explained.
-When faculty votes are taken, care should be taken that non-voting faculty, lecturers, guests and observers do not vote.
+Special faculty meetings may be called by the dean, school council, or by written request of at least 20% of the voting members of the faculty.
+The speaker of the SC chairs general faculty meetings; when the speaker is unable to attend a meeting, another member of the SC should chair the meeting.
+Guests or observers may be asked to attend faculty meetings as appropriate; if so, they should be introduced at the beginning of the meeting and their reason for attending explained.
+When faculty votes are taken, care should be taken that non-voting faculty, lecturers, guests, and observers do not vote.

-A faculty member is elected secretary of the faculty for a 3-year term.
+A faculty member is elected secretary of the faculty for a three-year term.
 It is the responsibility of the secretary to provide the faculty with summary minutes of each school-wide faculty meeting.
 The minutes shall be verbatim for all votes and action items.
 The minutes should be made available within two weeks of the faculty meeting.